cpustat - monitor system behavior using CPU performance counters

 When cpustat is run with multiple –c event-spec options it produces a report of alternating event-specs.
 Specify multiple –k options to sort each event-spec differently.
 For each event-spec, the first –k option whose keys contain a proper subset of the events in the event-spec is used.

-Print the arithmetic mean value rather than the sum when the –A option is used to aggregate over multiple cores, sockets, or bins.
+Print the arithmetic mean value rather than the sum when the –b or –i is used to aggregate data over multiple CPUs.

 Omits all header output (useful if cpustat is the beginning of a pipeline).

 Print only the first num rows within each sampling period, after applying sorting and aggregation options.

 Save all data to statfile.
 This data may be replayed at a later time using –I.